Emulator Issues #7143

 In the second case (external framelimiter) the first core drops a lot more, while the second core stays higher.
 Overall, CPU total usage is less than the first case (like 74% versus 80%), but less uniform.

-#34 Updated by abalienostats almost 5 years ago
+#34 Updated by abalienostats about 5 years ago

 After more testing and latest version, it's now a bit slower, but I still get degrading performance over time.

 The same spot can go from 59 fps down to 30.
 And 30 is what I get when Dual Core is completely disabled.

 So there something preventing hard crashes, but that also slows down performance

 #36 Updated by abalienostats almost 5 years ago

 And now I can confirm that the performance variance still depends on desynchs.